Hibachi Noodles

 Replace soy sauce with coconut aminos or tamari for a gluten-free recipe.

-You can also add some stir-fried chicken or shrimp to this recipe for added protein and make it more wholesome and filling.
+You can add some stir-fried chicken or shrimp to this recipe for added protein.

 Nutrition